 - Air brakes - often found on, but not limited to, larger gliders.
-An air brake is a small panel that pops up vertically from the top surface of the wing (or fuselage).
+An air brake is a small panel that pops up vertically from the top (and/or bottom) surface of the wing (or fuselage).
 The sudden extra drag slows the plane.

 - Airfoil - the cross-section shape of a wing.
 Airfoils can be flat-bottomed, under-cambered, semi-symmetrical or symmetrical, depending on the style of airplane and what it needs to do.
 Also written as aerofoil, depending on which country you are in.
 Different shape airfoils have different lift generating properties.
 More details here.

 - Air speed - the speed of your plane in relation to the speed of the air immediately surrounding it.
 A plane flying in to the wind will have a higher air speed than a plane flying with the wind.

 - Altitude - the vertical distance between your rc airplane and the ground, usually expressed in feet (').
 Just the fancy way of saying height.

 - Angle of Attack - the angle of the wing (when viewed from the end) in relation to the horizontal airflow when the airplane is flying.
 Nothing to do with your incoming trajectory when trying to cut the tail off your friend's plane in aerial combat games!

 - ARC - Almost Ready to Crash.
 An rc aircraft that knows something that the pilot is just about to find out.

 - ARF / ARTF - Almost Ready To Fly.
 This one's a legitimate abbreviation!
 An ARF airplane needs a few small finishing touches and you have to install the engine/motor and radio gear yourself.
 They vary in degrees of completeness, from manufacturer to manufacturer.
 More details here.